 - Your current spouse would be entitled to the first $50,000, and then half of the balance of any additional assets;

 - Once your spouse received their share, the remainder would be divided equally among your natural or legally adopted children;

 - In the event you have step children, they would not be entitled to any portion of the estate.

 While your current spouse would be entitled to inherit your assets through the will, they may not be entitled to remain in your family home.
 If you both were living in your home and the title was in your name only and had not been changed to reflect your new marital status, the house could be sold, with the profits listed and distributed along with the other assets in your estate.

 A report on estate planning for blended families in the Huffington Post suggests one option may be to grant your spouse the right to occupancy.
 This entitles them to live in the home for a specified amount of time, after which it would revert back to your children or any other named heir.

 Reach Out to Us for Help

 If you need to update your existing estate planning documents or make changes to your will, contact our experienced New York estate planning attorneys today.
 At Cavallo & Cavallo, we know that there are often strong emotions when it comes to providing for second marriages and blended families.
 We can help guide you through the process, ensuring that everyone’s rights and interests are protected.
-With offices in the Bronx and New Rochelle, we are your neighborhood law firm, so call or contact us online today for a free and confidential consultation.
+With offices in the Bronx and Westchester, we are your neighborhood law firm, so call or contact us online today for a free and confidential consultation.